-Posters from the civil rights era – an online exhibition, online, Until 30 June 2021, free entry - Visit now
+Posters from the civil rights era – an online exhibition, online, 1 April 2020–30 June 2021, free entry - Visit now

 While the subject of protest and civil rights has come to dominate the news and people’s minds over the last few weeks, the focus of the Working Class Movement Library’s spring exhibition feels to some extent timely.
 The guest-curated online display looks back on a very different period of unrest and youth-led activism through a selection of bold, politically charged posters made by young members of the People’s Democracy in Northern Ireland and the London Poster Workshop – a grassroots operation set up in a basement in Camden that briefly lay at the heart of the UK capital’s protest scene during a wave of rebellion sweeping the world at that time.